vladko312/SSTImap/README.md

 Even though this software is based on Tplmap's code, backwards compatibility is not provided.
 - Interactive mode (`-i`) allowing for easier exploitation and detection
 - Base language _eval()_-like shell (`-x`) or single command (`-X`) execution
+- Added new payloads for generic templates, as well as a way to speed up detection using
 - Added new payload for _Smarty_ without enabled `{php}{/php}`.
 Old payload is available as `Smarty_unsecure`.
 - Added new payload for newer versions of _Twig_.
 Payload for older version is available as `Twig_v1`.
 - User-Agent can be randomly selected from a list of desktop browser agents using `-A`
-- SSL verification can now be enabled using `-V`
+- SSL verification can now be enabled using `--verify-ssl`
-- Short versions added to all arguments
+- Short versions added to many arguments
 - Some old command line arguments were changed, check `-h` for help
 - Code is changed to use newer python features
 - Burp Suite extension temporarily removed, as _Jython_ doesn't support Python3